 What is the difference between oligodontia and hypodontia?

 Hypodontia and oligodontia both relate to the same problem, it’s just the number of congenitally missing permanent teeth that changes.
-If there are fewer than six teeth missing, it is called hypodontia, whereas six or more teeth missing is known as oligodontia.
+Fewer than six teeth missing is hypodontia.
+Six or more teeth missing is known as oligodontia.

 Anodontia vs. hypodontia

 It is rare, but possible, to have all teeth missing.
 If someone has no teeth at all for genetic reasons, this is called anodontia.

 How do I know if I have hypodontia?